 - The student must have officially withdrawn from classes to file an appeal.

 - Appeal requests must be submitted by the student.
 Appeals submitted by a parent or legal guardian on behalf of the student will be accepted only in circumstances where the student may be mentally or physically incapable of personally submitting an appeal.

 - All communication made by our office regarding the appeal will be sent via mail to the mailing address in the student system.
 Please ensure all addresses and phone numbers on file with the University are current.
 Should you have any questions regarding this process contact the Student Financial Services (208)426‐2134 or SFinfo@boisestate.edu.

 - If this appeal is for a waiver of fees instead of a refund, please include a detailed explanation of why fees were not paid when due.

 Supporting documentation must be official, and legible.
 Your appeal cannot be reviewed until it is complete and the required documentation has been received.
-We respect students’ privacy and will not share any part of your appeal outside of Student Financial Services and the Fee Appeals Committee.
 Below are examples of documentation for certain situations.

 - Appeal for Medical Reason:

 Letters from physicians must be on office letterhead stating dates the student was under their care and specifically stating the student was unable to attend/participate in the course(s) being appealed.
 Due to the sensitive nature of medical circumstances it is not required that any detailed information regarding the condition/illness be provided.
 Office notes, notes on prescription paper, or office receipts will not be accepted as appropriate documentation.
 Documentation from an insurance company will not be accepted as appropriate documentation.